Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationtools.md

 Customize your freelance program communication site
 ---------------------------------------------------

 While the template included in this toolkit will give you a starting point, there will still be work to customize it so that it reflects the specifics of your enterprise.
-You can [do this work yourself](https://support.office.com/article/320b43e5-b047-4fda-8381-f61e8ac7f59b), but another option is to engage a freelancer to help with this work.
+You can [do this work yourself](https://support.office.com/article/320b43e5-b047-4fda-8381-f61e8ac7f59b), but another option is to engage a freelancer to help with customization.

 For example, here's a description that you could use to engage a freelancer to help customize your freelance program communication site: